 The Board has adopted a Rule 12b-1 Plan, which allows payment of marketing fees of up to 0.25% of the Fund's average net assets.
-Because these fees would be paid out of the Fund's assets on an on-going basis, over time these fees would increase the cost of your investment.
-The Fund's Shares have no present intention of paying, accruing or incurring any Rule 12b-1 Fees until such time as approved by the Fund's Board of Trustees.
+Because these fees would be paid out of the Fund's assets on an ongoing basis, over time these fees would increase the cost of your investment.
+The Fund has no present intention of paying, accruing or incurring any Rule 12b-1 Fees until such time as approved by the Fund's Board of Trustees.